-Cats lack the necessary digestive enzymes to fully digest grass, which makes them bring the grass back up.
-However, in the process of throwing up grass, they also bring up indigestible products such as hairballs and indigestible parts of prey such as bones and feathers.
+Cats lack the necessary digestive enzymes to fully digest grass, which makes them vomit the grass back up.
+In the process, they also bring up undigestible products such as hairballs and indigestible parts of prey such as bones and feathers.

 Cat grass can easily be grown in pots, making it an ideal snack for indoor cats.

 Some pet owners plant cat grass seeds in a large, shallow tray (such as the one used to grow seedlings), which not only provides the cat something to munch on but also cool greenery to lie on.

 Cat grass is an easy plant to grow from seed which should be available from your local garden centre.